aslamanver/Logo-Classifier/README.md

 # Logo Classifier #
 **Author:** Aslam Anver
-* To create a simple and reliable Logo Classifier program using Tensorflow in the Python Programming Language.
+* To create a simple and reliable Logo Classifier deep learning program using Tensorflow in the Python Programming Language.

   ![Image](https://i.imgur.com/qPZCVsY.png)